 Move bedtime to either an earlier or a later time in the evening.

-However, if you suspect that your baby is fighting sleep because they aren’t tired enough to fall asleep, then try moving bedtime later.
-Again, this is particularly true for toddlers – if your toddler is still taking two naps a day, for example, then your bedtime may need to bumped back fairly late in order to make sure your toddler is tired enough for sleep.
-And in these cases, you may need to extend your bedtime routine, to give your toddler plenty of time to wind down.
+However, if you suspect that your baby is fighting sleep because they aren’t tired enough, try moving bedtime later.
+Again, this is particularly true for toddlers.
+If your toddler is still taking two naps a day, for example, then your bedtime may need to bumped later in order to make sure your toddler is tired enough for sleep.
+In these cases, you may need to extend your bedtime routine, to give your toddler plenty of time to wind down.

 In other words, be sure to set your baby or toddler’s schedule appropriate for their age!